A trust-region method for derivative-free nonlinear constrained stochastic optimization: Stochastic nonlinear constrained optimization

-We now state the final Algorithm~\hyperref[alg:SNOWPAC]{\SNOWPACnumber} of (S)NOWPAC.
-The general procedure follows closely the steps in Algorithm~\ref{alg:simplified_NOWPAC} and includes the generalizations we introduced in Sections~\ref{sec:noise_adapted_trust_region_management} and \ref{sec:relaxed_feasibility_requirement} to handle noisy black box evaluations.
-A summary of all default values for internal parameters we used in our implementation of (S)NOWPAC is given in Table~\ref{tab:tuning_parameters_for_snowpac}.
+In this section we state the final algorithm of (S)NOWPAC which is summarized in Algorithm~\hyperref[alg:SNOWPAC]{\SNOWPACnumber}.
+The general procedure follows closely the steps in Algorithm~\ref{alg:simplified_NOWPAC} and includes the generalizations we introduced in Sections~\ref{sec:noise_adapted_trust_region_management}, \ref{sec:gaussian_process_supported_noise_correction} and \ref{sec:relaxed_feasibility_requirement} to handle noisy black box evaluations.
+A summary of all default values for internal parameters we use in our implementation of (S)NOWPAC is given in Table~\ref{tab:tuning_parameters_for_snowpac}.
+(S)NOWPAC is available under the BSD 2-Clause license on Github\footnote{\url{https://github.com/snowpac/snowpac}}.